 A general explanation of the US midterm elections with no assumed knowledge followed by an analysis of what the 2018 results might mean for the major parties and the future of US politics.
 The imminent Supreme Court appointment is discussed as is the potential for influential gerrymandering with upcoming redistricting.
 Alex Carlton is a journalist and social commentator with a special interest in US politics and US political culture.

 A look at Donald Trump's first year as President of the United States through the lens of some of his Twitter activity.

 An analysis of the policy implementation of Donald Trump’s campaign promises in his first 100 days as President of the United States of America.
 Hailing from New York, Gabriel Delaney studies Politics at Oxford University and has experience as a presidential election field organiser in Pennsylvania for the 2012 Obama campaign.
 As well as critiquing Trump’s presidency, Gabriel is very good explaining some of the mechanics of the U.S. political system.

-Inspired by U2 stealing back the song 'Helter Skelter', here is a reclaiming of 'My Way' after the Trumps used it for their first dance as president and first lady at an inauguration ball last weekend.
-Also your messages about previous episodes including comments on US politics, Amsterdam's soft drug policy, sexism experienced by women in science, and thoughts on whether human connections will be possible with virtual reality technology.
+Inspired by U2 stealing back the song 'Helter Skelter', here is a reclaiming of 'My Way' after the Trumps used it for their first dance as president and first lady at an inauguration ball.
+Also your messages and comments about previous episodes.
+As well as US politics, other topics are Amsterdam's soft drug policy, sexism experienced by women in science, and thoughts on whether human connections will be possible with virtual reality technology.